top of page

 I cooled off at the cafe for nearly an hour before embarking on the final lap to the hotel.
 10 minutes’ walk was all it took — the connecting roads were pretty straight.

-Dinner was 红酒面线 again.
+Dinner was at GP Red Wine Mee Sua (红酒面线) again.
 This time I went earlier, hoping to beat the crowd.
 I ordered the red wine mee sua again, instead of going for other noodles, red bean soup and a fried chicken wing.
 Interesting that the shop came up with using watered-down red bean soup as a beverage, instead of as a dessert.

 Where else could I go after dinner?
-I took a short stroll around the area, more for digestion than exploration, and back to the hotel in less than 10 minutes.
+I took a short stroll around the nearby area, more for digestion than exploration, and back to the hotel in about 10 minutes.

 bottom of page